 OFFSHORE WIND ENERGY AREAS

-An array of alternatives to Cape Wind are available that would have fewer conflicts and/or would be less expensive to the public.
+An array of alternatives to the Cape Wind lease area are available that would have fewer conflicts and/or would be less expensive to the public.
 Based on stakeholder input, the federal government has identified offshore Wind Energy Areas (WEAs) up and down the east coast that aim to minimize conflicts and be more suitable for development.
 Nantucket Sound, by contrast, was chosen by Cape Wind with no public input, based solely on technical criteria in order to maximize profit.

 The departments of Energy and Interior have launched an offshore wind energy initiative to aggressively deploy offshore wind over the next five years.
 The goal of this program is to reduce cost and development risks and ease the regulatory constraints that have hindered construction in order to facilitate 86 gigawatts of offshore wind in the United States by 2050.